yohasebe/monadic-chat-cli/templates/translate.md

 - avoid using invalid characters in the JSON object
 - escape all double quotes in the JSON object
 - the value of "num_turns" must equal the number of items in the "translation_history" of the resulting JSON object

-- the "translation" value must be suffixed by " #", which is removed from the data in the "translation_history" property
+The "translation" value must be suffixed by " _"

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"